-EDU 492 Student Teaching in Secondary Education

-Twelve credit hours
+EDU 493 Teaching Internship II Twelve credit hours

-Students are placed in cooperating schools in secondary classrooms for one semester.
-Activities include directed observation, guided participation, and full time classroom teaching.
-A required two to three hour weekly seminar provides support for the student teaching experience.
+In Teaching Internship II, candidates will continue in the same placement as in Teaching Internship I. Activities include directed observation, guided participation, and full-time classroom teaching.
+Candidates must successfully demonstrate North Carolina and National teacher standards.
+A required two to three hour weekly seminar provides support for the teaching internship experience.
 Prerequisite: Completion of ALL other degree requirements.